Punnainallur Mariamman Temple: Palace Devasthanam

 Thanjavur Palace Devasthanam comprises 88 temples, of which this temple is the one.
 They are maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 Location

 This temple located in Punnai Nallur, which is popularly known as Mariamman Kovil, Thanjavur and it is 5 km from Thanjavur Old Bus stand.
+Punnainallur lies at a distance of about five kilometres east of Thanjavur and is easily accessible by bus.
+Town buses ply between Thanjavur and Punnainallur at regular intervals.

 Kumbhabhishekham

-During the reign of Tulaja of Thanjavur (1727 CE - 1735 CE) a small structure of the temple was built.
-Serfoji II (1798 CE - 1832 CE) built mahamandapa, narthana mandapa, gopura, the second inner prakara and conducted the Kumbhabhishekham.
+During the reign of Tulaja of Thanjavur (1727 CE–1735 CE) a small structure of the temple was built.
+Serfoji II (1798 CE–1832 CE) built mahamandapa, narthana mandapa, gopura, the second inner prakara and conducted the Kumbhabhishekham.
 Later Kumbhabhishekhams were held on 1950 CE and 6 June 1987.